aadilk96/pinAmeal/README.md

-# pinAmeal
+# pinAmeal - AngelHack | Dubai | 2018

 pinAmeal is an initiative that intends to make the process of donating a meal easy and intuitive.
 Built using Ionic and AngularJS.